BookAstors/BookAstors-support/README.md

-# 📱 BookAstros – Support
+# 📱 BookAstors – Support

-Welcome to the BookAstros Support
+Welcome to the BookAstors Support

 This page is created to help users with:
 - App-related issues